-Meena Venkataramanan is the founder of Project Clean and is a senior at Catalina Foothills High School.
-She was recently named one of only ten 2016 Dorothy O. Finley Outstanding Teen Citizens by the Metropolitan Education Commission for her service to her community.
-Meena is passionate about youth substance abuse prevention (as you can read on the left), and not only serves as the chair of the Arizona Governor's Youth Commission Substance Abuse Committee, but also serves as the president of the Pima County Teen Court Bar Association through which she educates her peers about substance abuse and helps mitigate it in her community through constructive consequences and workshops.
-In addition to her substance abuse prevention-related activities, she enjoys being the president of her school's Speech and Debate team.
-In 2016, she earned the title of State Champion in Poetry Interpretation and represented Arizona at the prestigious national Tournament of Champions in Poetry/Prose (where she was a Top 12 semifinalist) and as an alternate for the NSDA National Tournament in Program Oral Interpretation (POI).
-She also loves to write, and has written and published various poetry and prose pieces promoting cultural awareness in literary magazines (two of which you can read here and here).
-She believes writing and speaking are two effective media through which social change can be promoted.
+Meena Venkataramanan is the founder of Project Clean and is a first-year student at Harvard University originally from Tucson, Arizona.
+She earned a 2017 Coca-Cola Scholarship for her public service, and was named one of only ten 2016 Dorothy O. Finley Outstanding Teen Citizens by the Tucson Mayor for her service to her community.
+Meena is passionate about youth substance abuse prevention (as you can read on the left), and serves as a Harvard Drug and Alcohol Peer Advisor, through which she educates her peers about drug and alcohol use and provides them with resources.
+Previously, she served as the chair of the Arizona Governor's Youth Commission Substance Abuse Committee and as the president of the Pima County Teen Court Bar Association.
+Today, she continues to volunteer at Teen Court, through which she educates her peers about substance abuse and helps mitigate it in her community through constructive consequences and workshops.
+In addition to her substance abuse prevention-related activities, she is involved with politics and public service at Harvard.
+She is a member of the Harvard Mock Trial team, writes for the Harvard Political Review, and teaches a civics class once a week to Boston fifth-graders.
+She is also part of Harvard Dharma and the Harvard South Asian Association.
 In her free time, she enjoys reading and spending time with friends and family.

 Courtesy of Amanda Bynum Photography